The Istana Ceremonial Guards perform sentry duty at the Istana Main Entrance along Orchard Road.

-The role of the Istana Ceremonial Guards is sentry duty at the Istana Main Entrance along Orchard Road and near the Gun Terrace.
-The tradition dates back to 3 December 1959 when the late Encik Yusof Bin Ishak took office as the Yand Di-Pertuan Negara.
-Then, the Istana was guarded by combat troops from the only infantry regiment formed at the time – the 1st Battalion of the Singapore Infantry Regiment.
+The tradition dates back to 1959 when the late Encik Yusof Bin Ishak took office as the Yang Di-Pertuan Negara.
+Then, the Istana was guarded by combat troops from the only infantry regiment at the time – the 1st Battalion of the Singapore Infantry Regiment.

-The guards start marching from the starting point approximately 15 minutes to 6pm.
+The Ceremony will begin when the guards start marching from the starting point approximately 15 minutes to 6pm.